Lulu (opera): Composition

-Despite these conditions, Berg worked on Lulu in seclusion at his lodge, the Waldhaus, in Carinthia.
+Despite these conditions, Berg worked on Lulu in seclusion at his lodge, the Waldhaus (house in the woods), in Carinthia.
 In the spring of 1934 he learned from Wilhelm Furtwängler that production of Lulu in Berlin would be impossible with the current cultural and political situation.
 It was at this point that he set the work on the opera aside to prepare a concert suite, in the event that the opera could never be performed, and also considered expanding it into a Lulu Symphony.
 This was his Symphonische Stücke aus der Oper "Lulu" (Lulu Suite) for soprano and orchestra.
 Kleiber performed the piece at the Berlin State Opera on 30 November, and despite an enthusiastic reception by some sections of the audience, condemnation by the authorities prompted Kleiber's resignation four days later and departure from Germany.
 The reaction of periodicals such as Die Musik and Zeitschrift für Musik was particularly hostile.
 On December 7, Goebbels made a speech equating atonality with "the Jewish intellectual infection," while the January 1935 issue of Die Musik suggested that any reviewer who had written anything favourable about the suite should be dismissed.

 In January 1935, the Russian-born American violinist Louis Krasner, who had championed Berg's work in the United States, approached Berg to commission a violin concerto.
 Berg was reluctant to set aside Lulu for this, but the money ($1,500) was welcomed, as Berg was in financial difficulties, financially and artistically ruined by the Reichskulturkammer (Nazi cultural committee).
 At first there was only a tentative agreement, but at the end of March he told Krasner he would compose it and had started some preliminary work.
 But it was the tragic death of 18-year-old Manon Gropius (the daughter of Walter Gropius and Alma Mahler, whom the Bergs treated as their own daughter) on April 22 that prompted Berg to set aside Lulu for the concerto, which he dedicated to her.
 The concerto was completed swiftly, between April and August of that year, but the time he spent on it prevented him from completing the opera before his sudden death on December 24.

 The following portions of the third and final act were fully scored: the first 268 bars; the instrumental interlude between scenes 1 and 2; and the finale of the opera, beginning with the monologue of Countess Geschwitz.
 (The last two of these passages comprise the fourth and fifth movements of the Lulu Suite that Berg compiled for concert performance.)
 The rest of the work remained in short score with indications of instrumentation for much of it.
 Berg heard the Symphonic Pieces in a BBC radio broadcast from the Queen's Hall, London, on 20 March 1935, conducted by Sir Adrian Boult and produced by Edward Clark.
 It was the first time he had ever heard any of the music of Lulu.
 He did not hear these excerpts performed live until a concert in Vienna on December 11, a fortnight before his death.